jsaussereau/Odatix/README.md

 | Synopsys Design Compiler | 🚧 work in progress |
 | Intel Quartus Prime      | 📅 planned          |

+> [!NOTE]
-*Please note that these tools are not included in Asterism and must be obtained separately.*
+> Please note that these tools are not included in Asterism and must be obtained separately.

 ## Installation